1kbyte/mosquitto/README.md

 ## Build With libsockets Without TLS

-mkdir build
-cd build
+use vcpkg for libwebsockets

-cmake -DWITH_WEBSOCKETS=on -DWITH_TLS=off ..
+cmake -DWITH_WEBSOCKETS=on -DWITH_TLS=off . -B build

-libwebsockets
-mkdir build
-cd build
-cmake -DLWS_WITH_SSL=off ..